 Included is a bench-mounting instrument frame that holds and provides power for the electronic instruments and the optional VDAS® interface unit.
 The instrument frame connects to a suitable electrical supply.

-VDAS® allows accurate real-time data capture, monitoring, display, calculation and charting of all the important readings on a suitable computer (computer not included).
+VDAS® allows accurate real-time data capture, monitoring, display, calculation and charting of all the important readings on a suitable computer.

 - Pressure distribution along a convergent/divergent (Laval) nozzle with subsonic and supersonic air flow.